BrenPatF/Sandbox/README.md

     [Timer timed (per call in ms): Elapsed: 0.00794, CPU: 0.00873]

 ## Installation
+The database installation requires a minimum Oracle version of 12.2, with Oracle's HR demo schema installed:

+<a href="https://docs.oracle.com/cd/E11882_01/server.112/e10831/installation.htm#COMSC001" target="_blank">Oracle Database Sample Schemas</a>

-The install depends on the pre-requisite modules Utils, Log_Set, and Timer_Set, and `lib` schema refers to the schema in which Utils is installed.
+The install depends on the pre-requisite modules Utils, Log_Set, and Timer_Set, and `lib`, `app` schemas refer to the schemas in which Utils, examples are installed, respectively.

 ### Install 1: Install Utils module
 #### [Schema: lib; Folder: (Utils) lib]
 - Download and install the Utils module:
 [Utils on GitHub](https://github.com/BrenPatF/oracle_plsql_utils)

-The Utils install includes a step to install the separate Trapit PL/SQL unit testing module, and this step is required for the unit test part of the current module.
+The Utils install includes a step to install the separate Trapit PL/SQL unit testing module, and this step is required for the unit testing part of the current module.

 ### Install 2: Install Log_Set module
 #### [Schema: lib; Folder: (Log_Set) lib]